 I hope you and your students enjoy this unit as much as I enjoyed creating it!

-Hooked on Writing Year Long Unit is now available.
+The year-long unit is now available.
 Click here to see more.

-There is also a year long overview you can view here.
+There is also a year-long overview you can view here.